-- 30. As a consequence of this tendency, besides investing too little, developing countries will go from one currency or balance-of-payments crisis to another, from one sudden stop to another sudden stop. - 31.
-The tendency toward cyclical and chronic overvaluation of the exchange rate has a structural cause (the Dutch disease), and three habitual policy causes: (i) the growth cum current-account deficits (foreign savings) policy ignoring the high rate of substitution of foreign for domestic savings, complemented by the policy of keeping the interest rate at a level high enough (around which monetary policy is practiced) to attract capital; (ii) the adoption by the central bank of a high-level basic interest rate, well above the international rate, to control inflation and to attract capital flows; and (iii) the adoption of an exchange rate anchor to control inflation. - 32.
-The Dutch disease is a long-term competitive overvaluation or disadvantage originating from the fact that the country benefits from Ricardian rents derived from abundant and cheap natural resources; such rents enable business enterprises to export commodities at a profit and at an exchange rate that floats around the current equilibrium, which is substantially more appreciated than the exchange rate required by other businesses enterprises producing tradable goods that use the best technology available in the world. - 33.
-A non-neutralized Dutch disease means that, with the exception of the commodities that cause it, all existing and potential business enterprises producing tradable goods and services will be unable to invest and innovate because the expected profit rate will be small or negative.
-If the country neutralized the Dutch disease in the past, but later on ceases to do that (as was the case with Brazil), it will deindustrialize.11 - 11.
-Between 1967 and 1990 the 'confisco cambial' [exchange confiscation] was embodied in the country's trade policy: an average tariff on the import of manufactured goods of 45 percent and an average subsidy of the same 45 percent on the exports of manufactured goods implied a

-34. In most cases these often-adopted policies are forms of exchange rate populism because they lead the nation-state to spend irresponsibly more than it gets and to increase its foreign debt.
+- 31. The tendency toward cyclical and chronic overvaluation of the exchange rate has a structural cause (the Dutch disease), and two usual or habitual policy causes (defined in paragraph 20). - 32.
+The Dutch disease is a long-term competitive overvaluation or disadvantage originating from the fact that the country benefits from Ricardian rents derived from abundant and cheap natural resources; such rents enables business enterprises to export commodities at a profit at an exchange rate that floats around the current equilibrium, which is substantially more appreciated than the exchange rate required by other businesses enterprises producing tradable goods that use the best technology available in the world. - 33.
+A non-neutralized Dutch disease means that, with the exception of the commodities that cause it, all existing and potential business enterprises producing tradable goods and services will not be able to invest and innovate because the expected profit rate will be small or negative.
+If the country neutralized the Dutch disease in the past, but later on ceases to do that (as was the case with Brazil), it will deindustrialize.17 - 34.
+The two usual policies are (1) the growth cum current account deficits (foreign savings) policy ignoring the high rate of substitution of foreign for domestic savings, complemented by the policy of keeping the interest rate at a level high enough (around which monetary policy is practiced) to attract capital, and (2) the adoption of an exchange rate anchor to control inflation. - 35.
+In most cases these often-adopted policies are forms of exchange rate populism because they lead the nation-state to spend irresponsibly more than it gets and to increase its foreign debt.
 And we have fiscal populism when the state spends irresponsibly more than it takes in and the public debt increases.

-Balance-of-payments crises
+Balance of payment crises

-- 35. The continuous appreciation caused by these four factors (the Dutch disease and the three habitual and, essentially, populist policies) will, first, involve a high rate of substitution of foreign for domestic savings.
-Second, it will increase the foreign debt and cause financial fragility, compelling the country to engage in the pathetic practice of 'confidence building' policy (to adopt policies not according to the interests of the country but according to the conditions demanded by the IMF and of the international financial system), and, third, it will trigger a balance-of-payments crisis, which completes the cycle. - 36.
+- 36. The continuous appreciation caused by these three factors (the Dutch disease and the two populist policies) will, first, involve a high rate of substitution of foreign for domestic savings.
+Second, it will increase the foreign debt and cause financial fragility, compelling the country to engage in the pathetic practice of "confidence building" policy (to adopt policies not according to the interests of the country but according to the conditions demanded by the IMF and of the international financial system), and, third, it will trigger a balance of payment crisis, which completes the cycle. - 37.
 If the Dutch disease is not duly neutralized, it will keep the exchange rate overvalued in the long-term.
-But as it only pushes the exchange rate from the industrial to the current equilibrium, it will not cause a balance-of-payments crisis.
-What pushes the exchange rate down to the current-account deficit is the three habitual and populist policies. - 37.
-If the three habitual policies (growth cum current-account deficits and the exchange anchor) are not rejected, the exchange rate will sooner or later cross the foreign debt equilibrium.
-Then a balance-of-payments or a currency crisis will necessarily materialize. - 38.
+But as it only pushes the exchange rate from the industrial to the current equilibrium, it will not cause a balance of

+- payment crisis.
+What push the exchange rate down to the current account deficit are the two populist policies. - 38.
+If the two usual policies (growth cum current account deficits and the exchange anchor) are not rejected, the exchange rate will sooner or later cross the foreign debt equilibrium.
+Then a balance of payment or currency crisis will necessarily materialize. - 39.
 The floating exchange rate regime does not prevent the financial crisis, because a bubble credit will keep the exchange rate overvalued for a long time, allowing the foreign debt to increase beyond a secure line.